bwest1711/MU-e-Learning-Database/README.md

 Once you have all dependencies installed, the client-side app built, and the database initialized, use one of the helper scripts to run the server (in the project's root directory):

     python run_dev.py

+The server should now be serving a page at http://localhost:5000/.